Rogaland/jwt-spring-boot/README.md

 @PostConstruct
 public void init() {
-    String token = tokenizer.wrap("str-test", "testing");
+    String token = tokenizer.create("str-test", "testing");
-    Optional<Claim> claim = tokenizer.unwrap("str-test", token);
+    Optional<Claim> claim = tokenizer.parse("str-test", token);
 }
 ```

 ## Custom DTO

-It is also possible to wrap/unwrap custom DTOs.
+It is also possible to create/parse custom DTOs.
-When sending in your own object to `wrap()` it will find all variable names and values, and then build up claims for you.
+When sending in your own object to `create()` it will find all variable names and values, and then build up claims for you.
 The standard claims are also added.
-When unwrapping, send in the class and the token to the `unwrap()` function and it will build up the object from claims automatically.
+When unwrapping, send in the class and the token to the `parse()` function and it will build up the object from claims automatically.
 If there are claims present in the token, but they do not have corresponding fields in the object they are skipped.
 By extending the class `DefaultClaim` you will get the default claims (such as Issuer).